GDGNairobi/2018-StudyJams/README.md

-# 2019-StudyJams
+# Flutter Study Jam Nairobi 2019

-Resources and Materials for running the [2019 Flutter Study Jam] at the [Google Developer Group Nairobi](https://www.meetup.com/GDG-Nairobi/) based on the [Udacity course](https://www.udacity.com/course/build-native-mobile-apps-with-flutter--ud905) to **Build Mobile Native Apps with Flutter.**
+📚 Resources and Materials for running the [2019 Flutter Study Jam] at the [Google Developer Group Nairobi](https://www.meetup.com/GDG-Nairobi/) based on the [Udacity course](https://www.udacity.com/course/build-native-mobile-apps-with-flutter--ud905) to **Build Mobile Native Apps with Flutter.**